jessicaschelly/jessicaschelly/README.md

 I'm Jessica Souza (but you can call me Jess).
 I'm from Florianópolis, Brazil and I'm a QA Engineer.

-* :bulb:  I'm an undergraduate student in Information Systems and i'm working remotely for more than 1 year.;
+* :bulb:  I'm an undergraduate student in Information Systems working remotely for more than 1 year.;
 * :computer: Favorite Tech: Python and JavaScript.
 I also like to work with some test frameworks such as Cypress and Selenium;
 * :dog: I love animals and I have a pet named Pingo;
 * :email: Feel free to [e-mail](mailto:jessica_schelly@hotmail.com.com) me.